Matthias Versluis

 Matthias Versluis (born 18 July 1994) is a Finnish figure skater.
-Competing in ice dancing with Juulia Turkkila, he is the 2023 European bronze medalist, a two-time Grand Prix of Espoo bronze medalist, 2023 CS Finlandia Trophy gold medalist, and a five-time Finnish national champion (2019, 2022–25).
+Competing in ice dancing with Juulia Turkkila, he competed at two Winter Olympics (2022, 2026), is the 2023 European bronze medalist, a two-time Grand Prix of Espoo bronze medalist, 2023 CS Finlandia Trophy gold medalist, and a six-time Finnish national champion (2019, 2022–26).
 Turkkila/Versluis also earned a small bronze medal for the free dance segment at the 2025 European Championships.

 As a single skater, he is the 2014 Finnish national champion and competed in the final segment at two ISU Championships.

 Personal life

 Versluis was born on 18 July 1994 in Genolier, Switzerland, to a Finnish mother and Dutch father.
 He moved to Finland with his family when he was six months old.
 As of 2018, he was studying physiotherapy at the Arcada University of Applied Sciences.

 Career

 Early career

 Versluis began learning to skate in 2002.
 Tiiu Valgemäe coached him early in his career.
 In 2008, he debuted on the ISU Junior Grand Prix series, coached by Virpi Horttana, Sara Lindroos, and Arja Veijola.
 He competed at the 2012 and 2013 World Junior Championships, qualifying for the free skate at both events.

 In December 2013, Versluis won the senior men's title at the 2014 Finnish Championships.
 He was selected to compete at the 2014 European Championships but withdrew due to a knee injury, sustained in training on 9 January 2014.
 His coaches were Virpi Horttana, Kati Perokorpi, and Henna Hietala.
 By 2015, he was being coached by Stefan Zins.

 On 1 April 2016, the Finnish Figure Skating Association reported that Versluis had teamed up with Juulia Turkkila to compete in ice dancing.